ViennaMike/I-66-Tolls/README.md

-# I-66-Tolls
+# 66 Tolls
-Alexa skill that gets real-time toll prices for Interstate 66 inside the beltway in Northern Virginia
+Alexa skill that gets real-time toll prices for Interstate 66 inside the beltway in Northern Virginia.
+You can try it out on Alexa.
+The invocation is "Open sixty six tolls."

 This skill provides information on the current tolls being charged on I-66 inside the Beltway, between the Capital Beltway and the Teddy Roosevelt Bridge.